kiba/Writings/fac/chp5_a_new_bastion.md

 **Day 121**

-We had an argument about pollution and biters.
-My proudness of polluting and killing biters were negated by Rin's hardnose argument about making the planet safe for people to breath and move around, and not enraging the biters into an endless war.

-I don't know how to clean up pollutions from my smelters and other machinery.
-All I could do is transit from coal based power source to solar panels.
-So just like in the game, I started covering the base in solar panels and accumulators.
-In fact, I already set up a factory for making accumulators, which I then usually shipped the charged-up mega-battery to power the digging and mining on the other side.
+We had a brief argument about pollution and biters.
+I was proud of polluting and killing biters, but Rin pointed out that I was spiting my own nose.
+Who wants to deal with a constant attack coming from biters, anyway?

+Why I have improved my knowledge of logistics and production, I don't really have any useful skills in actually engineering anything, so I can't clean up pollutions from my smelters and other machines.

+What I can do is transit from coal to clean energy.
+It's very trivial for me to start manufacturing solar panels and producing them.
+Likewise, I have no problem in manufacturing accumulators as well, which stores energy and help deal with the variability of solar power generation.

+Rin has all the skills I could ever want in a person.
+She somehow was able to accumulate a general skillset to engineer anything, but there is a limit to how fast she can engineer.
+She would be able to go faster if she has certain information.

-Rin knows though.
-Sadly, the information was stuck in Remnan computers from before the fall, and not necessary transferrable to Factorio's computers, which are linux OS.
+Sadly, the information was stuck in Remnan computers from before the fall, and not necessary transferrable to Factorio's computers, which ran a Linux distro.
 Rin Furukawa wasn't as good as programming as I am, so I was enlisted in the project to reverse engineer and make it possible to transfer information.

 It's a lot easier to reverse engineer if you have the required complete documentation for both source, but it was still a lot of work.